-The CoC continues to explore innovative ways to coordinate point-in-time counts.
-According to the 2019 point in time count, both counties experienced a drastic decrease in homelessness which caused many people to collaborate on the 2022 count to ensure the completion to the best of our abilities.
+In partnership with our CoC and jurisdictional partners, we continue to explore innovative ways to coordinate and execute point-in-time counts.
+According to the 2019 point in time count, both counties experienced a drastic decrease in homelessness which led to many groups wanting to contribute to ensure a more thorough 2022 PIT count.
 As such, the 2022 PIT was completely reimagined.

-Changes to the 2022 PIT are as follows:
+Changes made to the 2022 PIT were to: